STEMinds/STEMinds-Docs/docs/kits/eduponics_mini/basic_sensors_usage/rtc_module.md

   <img src="https://cdn.steminds.com/docs/kits/eduponics_mini/eduponics_mini_plugging_rtc.png">
 </p>

-the battery case can be found on the bottom side of the Eduponics Mini development board.
+The battery case can be found on the bottom side of the Eduponics Mini development board.
 Make sure to plug the battery in the right direction (ground bottom side, positive side up).
+<br/><br/>
 Without the coin cell battery the RTC functionality will work but we won't be able to save any data after our device reboots or disconnect from power.

 ## Software explanation